 If you have a deep blog, add categories to help organize by topics.

 Make sure all your important pages have links pointing back to them so they are discoverable by search engines.
 And don’t forget to link to your older but relevant articles when writing new content.
 The more relevant links an article receives, the better chance it will have to rank higher.

-Most commonly redirects are used to help navigate crawlers and your visitors within your website and to automatically redirect them from 1 page to another.
-Consider using redirects when changing the domain or removing pages from your website.
+Most commonly redirects are used to help navigate crawlers and visitors within your website, and to automatically redirect them from one page to another.
+Consider using redirects when changing the domain, URL, or removing pages from your website.

 When you’re changing domains or removing pages, it’s really important to save the value you accumulated over time and have redirects in place.

 Imagine if you were to change the physical location of your retail store and not tell anyone the new address.
 That would not happen!
 It’s the same with your website.
 Don’t forget to redirect your pages.

 Two main redirects you should focus on are HTTP status code 301 (permanent redirect) used to indicate that the page is removed for good and HTTP status code 302 (temporary redirect) used to indicate that the page is not accessible for a short period (a few days).

 When you remove a product or a service from your website and do not plan to restock it